 Please note the updated maps are still in preliminary stage, and may change when the final maps are issued.
 If the structure on your property is in the Special Flood Hazard Area (SFHA) shown on the final FIRMs and if it has a federally backed mortgage, you will be subject to mandatory flood insurance purchase requirements.

-FEMA is currently in the process of reviewing the appeals and comments submitted on July 22, 2022, and additional data submitted on February 2, 2023.
-FEMA informed the County that they will deliver a revised preliminary FIRM with a 30-day comment period in April 2024.
-FEMA has not committed to a date for the Letter of Final Determination (LFD), but the County expects to receive the LFD sometime in summer 2024.
+FEMA issued a revised preliminary FIRM with a 30-day comment period on August 30, 2024.
+FEMA expects to open the 2nd 90-day appeal period sometime in January 2025.
+FEMA has not committed to a date for the Letter of Final Determination (LFD), but the County expects to receive the LFD sometime in latter half of 2025.
 The County will adopt the revised FIRM within six months of receiving the LFD.
+For any questions related to the revised preliminary submission, please email femachange@fairfaxcounty.gov.